Wellington: the world's windiest capital is a windsurfing mecca | Photo: RPNYC

 But why is Wellington so windy?

-The world's wind capital is located in the Roaring Forties region - between the latitudes of 40 and 50 degrees - where gale-force westerly winds often travel.
+The world's wind capital is located in the Roaring Forties region, between 40 and 50 degrees latitude, where gale-force westerly winds often travel.

 When they pass South Australia, they are channeled through the Cook Strait, between New Zealand's North and South Islands, and hit Wellington at full speed after being squeezed by the nearby mountains.